Axios vs Fetch: Which Should You Use in 2025?

 Final Verdict: Which Should You Choose?

-The Fetch API is native, minimal, and ideal for modern platforms, while Axios offers advanced features such as response interceptors, structured error handling, and a mature ecosystem.
+Fetch is native, minimal, and ideal for modern platforms, while Axios offers advanced features such as response interceptors, structured error handling, and a mature ecosystem.

 So, when choosing between Axios vs Fetch, consider your environment and needs.
 You don't always need all the extras, but when you do, Axios could be the better choice.